 Dustin Distefano has a Bachelor of Science degree in criminal justice from the University of Nebraska and more than 10 years experience in sales and marketing, account management, and the staffing and recruiting of skilled healthcare professionals nationwide.

-He’s also worked as a TeamMates mentor, providing support and encouragement to school-aged youths.
-Dustin’s focus is on getting to know franchisees and learning how their personal and professional strengths will help them excel as senior care providers for A Place at Home.
+He’s also worked as a TeamMates mentor, providing support and encouragement to school-aged youth.
+Dustin’s focus is on getting to know franchisees and learning how their personal and professional strengths will help them excel as senior care providers for A Place At Home.

 With a firm belief in the quality of compassionate care by passionate professionals, the model provides not only families peace of mind, but offers franchisees the opportunity to own a company that truly makes a difference in the lives of seniors.